Belrose

 Belrose is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2-level projections from 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-According to population projections, the Belrose statistical area (Lv2) is expected to grow by 345 persons by 2041, reflecting an increase of 3.7% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Looking at population projections moving forward, lower quartile growth of Australian statistical areas is anticipated, with the suburb expected to grow by 347 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.7% in total over the 17 years.

 Frequently Asked Questions - Population